dsbell81/images/README.md

 # images

-This repo contains packer config files for vanilla Windows 2012R2 and CentOS 7 VirtualBox machines.
+This repo contains example packer config files for vanilla Windows 2012R2, CentOS 7, and Rocky 9 VirtualBox machines to show how vm build automation can work.

+Scripts use clear text, hard coded username/password (packer/packer) for the sake of demonstration.

 To use these files you will need to have the following set up on your machine:
   - VirtualBox